COSAFA U-17 Youth Championship: History

 Established in 1994, the first regional under-17 championship was held in South Africa, featuring nine teams, and was won by the host nation's Amajimbos.
 The competition would not be held again for another seven years, returning in 2001 in Malawi, with Blantyre and Lilongwe serving as host cities.
 Malawi emerged victorious on home soil, defeating the defending champions South Africa 3–0 in the final.
 In the following year's edition, the number of participants dropped to four, with a round-robin format.
-South Africa went on to be crowned champions, claiming their second titleagain the tournament went on a hiatus for five years and returned in 2007, with 10 teams participating.
+South Africa went on to be crowned champions, claiming their second title again the tournament went on a hiatus for five years and returned in 2007, with 10 teams participating.
 Zimbabwe claimed their first title by defeating two-time champions South Africa in a penalty shootout.
 After a nine-year absence, the tournament was revived in 2016 and has been held annually since then.
 Hosted in Mauritius, Namibia became the fourth team to lift the trophy, defeating the most successful team at the time, South Africa in a penalty shootout.
 The following year, Zambia joined the list of winning teams by defeating host nation Mauritius 3–0 in the final.
 In 2018, the tournament became the regional qualifier for the continental U-17 Africa Cup of Nations.
 Angola won their first trophy and along with South Africa qualified for the continental finals.